ibreastsurgery/iBreastSurgery/README.md

 # iBreastSurgery
 With the lite version, you can create only 5 cards.
+If you want more you need to buy the full version on AppStore.

-To use the lite version :
+To use the two version :
 ID : client
 Password : aaaa

-If you want more you need to buy the full version on AppStore.

-To use the full version :
-ID : client
-Password : 0000

 and change the password at the first connexion in information window